Lifetime estimator calculator

 The aim of the calculator is to provide a more personalised estimate of how many years you might expect to live in retirement and how long your retirement income may need to last.
 It does this by taking into account your attitude to risk and desired level of confidence that your retirement income will last the distance.

-For example, a 65-year-old woman today can expect to live to 89 on average but individual differences can make a big impact on your life expectancy.
+For example, a 65-year-old woman today can expect to live to 87.8 on average, or an additional 22.8 years) but individual differences can make a big impact on your life expectancy.

 Disclaimer